mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/Auth.md

 ### MySQL Internal Authentication

 Authentication is handled my MRS against MySQL server user accounts.
-Applications use SCRAM (Salted Challenge Response Authentication Mechanism) to securely authenticate a user.
+Applications send the credentials (username and password) in clear text as part of a JSON request payload to the MySQL Router for authenticating a user.

-This authentication method is suitable for applications that are not exposed publicly.
+This authentication method is recommended for HTTPS-only REST services and is most suitable for applications that are not exposed publicly.

 ### OAuth2 Authentication